MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/ona-metric-calculations.md

 ![Density table](./images/ona-density-table.png)

-The following is an example of a simplified Density network graph.
+The following is an example of a simplified Density graph.

 ![Density graph](./images/density.png)